-In summary, Japanese institutional investors do not appear to have been a catalyst for last year's rally, which owed instead to an historic shift in Japanese households' risk appetites.
-Moreover, the macro backdrop and new structural changes are both highly supportive of a continued increase in household risk taking for many years to come.
+In summary, Japanese institutional investors do not appear to have been a catalyst for last year's rally, though importantly they also did not sell into the rally either, potentially signaling a shift in Japanese risk appetites.
+The macro backdrop and new structural changes are both highly supportive of a continued increase in household risk taking for many years to come.
 Meanwhile, Japanese institutional investors appear unlikely to change their existing allocations to Japanese equities in the coming years (positively or negatively), but they do have some significant dry powder within their existing asset allocation structure to increase their holdings of Japanese debt at the expense of hedged foreign debt.